timoklimmer/ambre/README.md

 ```

 ### pyspark
 There is also an initial [example for pyspark](pyspark-example.py) which runs in Spark 3+.
+The Spark example is more
+scalable than the non-Spark one but might be inaccurate when partitions are not properly distributed. ambre's Spark
+support may be improved in future, so stay tuned.

 ## Glossary
 |Term|Meaning|